ibm-cloud-docs/cis/waf-concept.md

 WAFs operate through configurable rule sets or policies that are designed to filter out malicious traffic and protect application vulnerabilities.
 One major benefit of a WAF is the ability to quickly modify these policies, enabling rapid responses to emerging threats, such as applying rate limiting during a [DDoS attack](https://en.wikipedia.org/wiki/Denial-of-service_attack){: external}.

 CIS WAF offers a simple way to configure and manage security rules.
-Key features include quick activation after you redirect your DNS to CIS and options to apply custom rules.
-You also get detailed reporting that provides insights into blocked threats and identifies the specific rules or rule groups involved.
+Key features include easy activation after you redirect your DNS to CIS and begin applying custom rules.
+You also get detailed reporting that provides insights into blocked threats and the specific rules or rule groups involved.